 The Kemp Machine Works of Muncie, Indiana built several types of air-cooled engines for airplanes, motorcycles, ice boats, and air-drives for boats.
 Due to its simple design and quantity production, this engine sold for approximately one half the price of its water-cooled competitors, and was lighter, more streamlined, and trouble-free than most of them.

 Early models such as this one had concentric valves, which presented a large valve area, but a complicated design.
 Later models were equipped with conventional valves.
 All of the 2-, 4-, and 6-cylinder models had automatic intake valves.

 A Kemp Model D-4 powered Walter Ralston's 1912 biplane.

 Gift of Mrs. L. L. Walker Houston, TX.

-Type: In-line, 4 cylinders; air-cooled, concentric valves; automatic inlet valve
+Type: Reciprocating, in-line, 4 cylinders; air-cooled, concentric valves; automatic inlet valve

 Power rating: 26 kW (35 hp) at 1,150 rpm

 Bore and Stroke: 108 mm (4.25 in.) x 108 mm (4.25 in.)

 - Country of Origin

 - PROPULSION-Reciprocating & Rotary